anjaliaks/anjaliaks.github.io/README.md

 You can fork this repo to modify and make changes of your own.
 Please give me proper credit by linking back to [anjaliaks](https://github.com/anjaliaks/anjaliaks.github.io).
 Thanks!

-My personal portfolio website features some of my github projects as well as my resume and technical skills.<br/>
+My personal portfolio website features some of my github projects as well as my experience and technical skills.<br/>

 # Tech Stack :